North Carolina Heritage Award Nomination

 Anyone can nominate a traditional artist—or group of artists—for a N.C.
 Heritage Award.

 • Complete the nomination form in GO Smart.
-If you would like to submit your nomination through email or post, please notify Folklife staff.
+However, if you would like to submit your nomination through email or post, please notify Folklife staff.

 • Provide a narrative description of the traditional artist you wish to nominate.